Palumdo/Moodle-extract-file-from-workbench/README.md

 # Moodle-extract-file-from-workbench
 A bash script for mac and one for PC to extract file submitted in a workshop.

+You need to know how to backup an activity, save it in a directory, extract it with a zip application and execute command line...

+For mac you'll have to install xmlstarlet (https://macappstore.org/xmlstarlet/ or else where you are confident).

 To extract the file of a workshop :

 1.Backup the workshop activity